Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-ABLV has not been found in bats outside of Australia.
-However, overseas bats can carry and transmit other lyssaviruses, including rabies.
+Australian bat lyssavirus has not been found in bats outside of Australia.
+Overseas bats can carry and pass on other lyssaviruses, including rabies.

-ABLV is spread from infected bats to people through bites or scratches.
-It can also be spread if the bat’s saliva comes into contact with your:
+The virus spreads from infected bats to people through bites or scratches.
+It can also spread if the bat's saliva comes into contact with your:

 • eyes